lkoepsel/microserver/README.md

 ```

 ## Minimal Shell Using upysh
 In this folder is a program called *upysh.py*.
-It has a minimal set of shell commands which can be quite useful:
+It has a minimal set of shell commands which can be quite useful.
+I've found I'm able to use these commands instead of spinning up Thonny, when I need to see something on the board.
+Use the MicroPython REPL and follow below:
 ```python
 upysh is intended to be imported using: from upysh import *